 We are and may in the future be limited in our ability to purchase automobile contracts due to limits on our capital.
-As of December 31, 2013, we had unrestricted cash of \$22.1 million.
-We had \$90.5 million available under one warehouse credit facility and \$100.0 million available under our second warehouse credit facility (advances from both facilities are subject to available eligible collateral).
-During 2013 we completed four securitizations aggregating \$778.0 million of receivables, and we intend to continue completing securitizations regularly during 2014, although there can be no assurance that we will be able to do so.
+As of December 31, 2014, we had unrestricted cash of \$17.9 million.
+We had \$76.4 million available under one warehouse credit facility and \$66.7 million available under our second warehouse credit facility (advances from both facilities are subject to available eligible collateral).
+During 2014 we completed four securitizations aggregating \$923.0 million of receivables, and we intend to continue completing securitizations regularly during 2015, although there can be no assurance that we will be able to do so.
 Our plans to manage our liquidity include maintaining our rate of automobile contract purchases at a level that matches our available capital, and, as appropriate, minimizing our operating costs.
 If we are unable to complete such securitizations, we may be unable to increase our rate of automobile contract purchases, in which case our interest income and other portfolio related income could decrease.

 Our liquidity will also be affected by releases of cash from the trusts established with our securitizations.
 While the specific terms and mechanics of each spread account vary among transactions, our securitization agreements generally provide that we will receive excess cash flows, if any, only if the amount of credit enhancement has reached specified levels and the delinquency, defaults or net losses related to the automobile contracts in the pool are below certain predetermined levels.
-In the event delinquencies, defaults or net losses on the automobile contracts exceed such levels, the terms of the securitization: (i) may require increased credit enhancement to be accumulated for the particular pool; or (ii) in certain circumstances, may permit the the transfer of servicing on some or all of the automobile contracts to another servicer.
+In the event delinquencies, defaults or net losses on the automobile contracts exceed such levels, the terms of the securitization: (i) may require increased credit enhancement to be accumulated for the particular pool; or (ii) in certain circumstances, may permit the transfer of servicing on some or all of the automobile contracts to another servicer.
 There can be no assurance that collections from the related trusts will continue to generate sufficient cash.
 Moreover, some of our spread account balances are pledged as collateral to our residual interest financing and, under certain circumstances, releases from our spread account balances could be diverted to repay such residual interest financing.

 One of our securitization transactions, our warehouse credit facilities, our residual interest financing and our financing for the Fireside portfolio contain various financial covenants requiring certain minimum financial ratios and results.
 Such covenants include maintaining minimum levels of liquidity and net worth and not exceeding maximum leverage levels.
 In addition, some agreements contain cross-default provisions that would allow certain creditors to declare a default if a default occurred under a different facility.
-As of December 31, 2013, we were in compliance with all such covenants.
+As of December 31, 2014, we were in compliance with all such covenants.

 We have and will continue to have a substantial amount of indebtedness.
-At December 31, 2013, we had approximately \$1,276.9 million of debt outstanding.
-Such debt consisted primarily of \$1,177.6 million of securitization trust debt, and also included \$13.1 million in debt for the acquisition of the Fireside portfolio, \$9.5 million of warehouse lines of credit, \$19.1 million of residual interest financing, \$38.6 million of senior secured related party debt and \$19.1 million in subordinated renewable notes.
+At December 31, 2014, we had approximately \$1,684.1million of debt outstanding.
+Such debt consisted primarily of \$1,598.5 million of securitization trust debt, and also included \$1.3 million in debt for the acquisition of the Fireside portfolio, \$56.8 million of warehouse lines of credit, \$12.3 million of residual interest financing and \$15.2 million in subordinated renewable notes.
 We are also currently offering the subordinated notes to the public on a continuous basis, and such notes have maturities that range from three months to 10 years.